sourcemeta/registry/docs/api.md

 === "405"

-    The [configuration file](configuration.md) excludes evaluation for this schema.
+    The [configuration file](configuration.md) excludes evaluation for this schema, or the [configuration file](configuration.md) marks the schema collection as listed but not served.

 ### Trace